KhronosGroup/OpenXR-Tutorials/tutorial/introduction.rst

 	XR fragmentation before OpenXR

-OpenXR aims to solve this problem by providing a common API that can be used to address all these common features.
+OpenXR aims to solve this problem by providing a common API to address XR hardware, in reading its inputs and outputting to its displays and haptic systems.

 .. figure:: OpenXRAfter.png
 	:alt: OpenXR resolves fragmentation by providing a common interface.